 The use of sentinel lymph node biopsy for staging pediatric melanoma has become widespread, and the thickness of the primary tumor, as well as ulceration, have been correlated with a higher incidence of nodal involvement.
 Studies addressing nodal involvement and the lack of effect on outcome include the following:

 The association of thickness with clinical outcome is controversial in pediatric melanoma.[3,4,5,14,15,16,17,18] In addition, it is unclear why some variables that correlate with survival in adults are not replicated in children.
-One possible explanation for this difference might be the inclusion of patients who have lesions that are not true melanomas in the adult series, considering the problematic histological distinction between true melanoma and melanocytic lesions with unknown malignant potential (MELTUMP); these patients are not included in pediatric trials.[19,20]
+One possible explanation for this difference might be the inclusion of patients who have lesions that are not true melanomas in the adult series, considering the problematic histological distinction between true melanoma and melanocytic lesions with unknown malignant potential.
+These patients are not included in pediatric trials.[19,20]

 The diagnostic evaluation of melanoma includes the following:

-The role of completion lymph node dissection after a positive sentinel node and the value of adjuvant therapies in these patients is discussed in the Treatment of Childhood Melanoma section of this summary.
+The role of complete lymph node dissection after a positive sentinel node and the value of adjuvant therapies in these patients is discussed in the Treatment of Childhood Melanoma section of this summary.

-Patients who present with conventional or adult-type melanoma should undergo laboratory and imaging evaluations on the basis of adult guidelines (refer to the Stage Information for Melanoma section in the PDQ summary on adult Melanoma Treatment for more information related to adult melanoma).
+Patients who present with conventional or adult-type melanoma should undergo laboratory and imaging evaluations on the basis of adult guidelines (refer to the Stage Information for Melanoma section in the PDQ summary on adult Melanoma Treatment for more information).
 In contrast, patients who are diagnosed with spitzoid melanomas have a low risk of recurrence and excellent clinical outcomes and do not require extensive radiographic evaluation either at diagnosis or follow-up.

-The diagnosis of pediatric melanoma may be difficult and many of these lesions may be confused with the so-called melanocytic lesions with unknown malignant potential (MELTUMP).
-These lesions are biologically different from melanoma and benign nevi.[8,9] The terms Spitz nevus and spitzoid melanoma are also commonly used, creating additional confusion.
+The diagnosis of pediatric melanoma may be difficult, and many of these lesions may be confused with the so-called melanocytic lesions with unknown malignant potential.
+These lesions are biologically different from melanoma and benign nevi.[11,12] The terms Spitz nevus and spitzoid melanoma are also commonly used, creating additional confusion.
 One retrospective study found that children aged 10 years or older were more likely to present with amelanotic lesions, bleeding, uniform color, variable diameter, and elevation (such as a de novo bump).[Level of evidence: 3iiA]

 Melanoma-related conditions with malignant potential that arise in the pediatric population can be classified into the following three general groups: